Listed in: History, as HIST-419

 Moodle site: Course (Login required)

-[C/TE] Nationalism–by far the most powerful political idea of the past 250 years–has transformed human history the world over.
+[TE/TR/C] Nationalism–by far the most powerful political idea of the past 250 years–has transformed human history the world over.
 By positing a new form of human identity, it has liberated and enslaved, built and destroyed.
 Most importantly it persisted by presenting itself as a natural fact of human life.
 Studying nationalism, therefore, is an act of self-exploration, whether we regard ourselves as national or not.
 Yet, though nationalism has shaped the modern age, people strongly disagree on its most basic concepts: What are nations?
 When did they emerge?
 What is their future?
 This research seminar will begin with a systematic and comparative study of the key theories of nationalism, seeking to understand both their claims and historical contexts.
 From this theoretical foundation, the seminar will explore case studies from different epochs and continents.
 Further: more than focusing on nationalism’s impact on politics, our case studies will illustrate nationalism’s impact on gender norms and class, on religion and philosophy, on culture and the arts.
 Finally the course will culminate in individual student research projects, consisting of a 25-page research paper and a final presentation as part of a mini-conference event.
 One class meeting per week.

-If Overenrolled: Priority to HIST majors, by seniority if necessary.
+How to handle overenrollment: Priority to HIST majors, by seniority if necessary.